 Rio Vista Brain Injury Lawyer

 A traumatic brain injury (TBI) is among the most severe injuries in an accident.
-Considered a major cause of disability and death, a TBI can affect how the brain works.
+Considered a significant cause of disability and death, a TBI can affect how the brain works.
 Some common causes of a traumatic brain injury include a blow or jolt to the head or a penetrating injury such as a knife or gunshot to the head.

 A traumatic brain injury is classified as minor, moderate, or severe.
 Since not all brain injuries show symptoms right away, it's essential to understand the three types of TBIs below:Minor (Concussions) TBIs

 A concussion is the mildest form of a TBI.
 Concussions can happen in a traffic accident.
-Even collisions at low speed can result in concussions when the head gets thrown forward and snaps back.
+Even collisions at low speeds can result in concussions when the head gets thrown forward and snaps back.
 Symptoms of a concussion can include:

 - cognitive issues